thekodeking/java-verse/java_sorting/heap/readme.md

 **After removing 1 we do not have any more lements left so we have completed sorting the whole array**

 The final arr will be {1 , 2 , 3 , 4 , 5 }

+##How to use the code

+download the code given in the github

+open cmd promt

+type : **javac HeapSort.java**